Below are some examples of some of the larger OGE administered fellowships.

 The Hertz if a very prestigious fellowship offered by a private foundation.
 It is arguably one of the most competitive external fellowships that the OGE administers.
 As it is privately funded, it can be combined with government-funded fellowships like the NSF GRFP and the Hertz Foundation are actually quite flexible to allow this to happen.

 The goal of the Hertz Foundation is to provide fellowships to the nation’s best and brightest students who also have a solid knowledge of and can apply the physical sciences.
-The Hertz fellowship also has a very patriotic focus, this is very important in framing the application material.
-Applicants offered the fellowship must make a formal commitment to make his or her “skills available to the United States in times of national emergency”.
+Applicants offered the fellowship must make a moral commitment to make their “skills available to the United States in times of national emergency.”
 For more details, students should be sure to read over the commitment section on Hertz’s website.

 As the Hertz Fellowship has a strong focus on the application of the physical sciences, you should be sure to have basic knowledge in a variety of areas related to physics, chemistry, and mathematics.
 You should also be sure to bring intelligent questions for your interviewers.